Communications

 Communications courses offered during Winter 2025 are linked below:

-*Students who are taking 3 courses or less in a semester, or are taking an extra course over and above their recommended courses within their Program outline may be able to register through Part-Time studies for the courses before ADD/Drop.
-Additional fees may be associated for Full-time students if this is a course you failed, withdrew from, or are taking courses out of synch.
+*Students who are taking 3 courses or fewer in a semester, or are taking an extra course over and above their recommended courses within their Program outline may be able to register through Part-Time studies for the courses before ADD/Drop.
+Additional fees may be associated with Full-time students if this is a course you failed, withdrew from, or are taking courses out of synch.
 Please refer to your program tracking and accounts/fees owing in Banner if unsure.

 Course descriptions (Click Here for access to full course outline directory)Georgian College Chevron